Start the New Year with Your Own DIY Calendar!

 How to make this Calendar Craft

-First print out our 2018 calendar printable (it’s two pages) here.
+First, print out our 2020 calendar printable (it’s two pages) here and here.
 Be sure you print on cardstock.
 It’s important to use cardstock for this craft and not your normal copy paper because Modge Podge likes to make thin paper ripple.
 The thinner the paper the more ripples.
 You still might have some rippling with cardstock but it is significantly less.

 Then cut out each calendar page.
 If you want to create a photo block like we did you will need to find six pictures that are 2.75 inches square.
 Cut those out, too, so you are all ready to glue them.